 Any AEC design that exists in the built world needs a foundation in three-dimensional reality.
 Having a model during the design process improves understanding of a project, which is crucial during the design process.
 The information contained within a 3D model provides designers to accurately coordinate utilities, grading, and system routing information which is what allows a building to function properly.
 Engineers and trades need to properly size and locate equipment to maintain functionality as well as understand how a building is intended to sit on a building site to put forth a proper site design.

 By having a model, designers are able to put forth a more accurate design to ensure a project functions properly and last for decades.
 The more accurate the information is at the start of a project the better decisions the solutions that can be designed.
 These decisions allow projects to meet building codes and requirements for functionality that are critical for both owners and users of a building.

 Learn more about our CAD and 3D modeling services today!
-Our team has the experience to understand the vision of your project and present it realistically and accurately for your presentation requirements.
+Our team has the experience to understand the vision of your project, accurately capture and analyze it and then provide a realistic model for your design and presentation requirements.